UrbanAlign: Post-hoc Semantic Calibration for VLM-Human Preference Alignment: Introduction

-This principle is operationalised as a pipeline that keeps the VLM entirely frozen, with three tightly coupled stages (\cref{fig:framework}): \textbf{(i)}~\emph{concept mining}, where interpretable evaluation dimensions are discovered by the VLM from consensus exemplars; \textbf{(ii)}~\emph{structured scoring}, where an Observer--Debater--Judge multi-agent chain extracts robust continuous concept scores from the frozen VLM; \textbf{(iii)}~\emph{geometric calibration}, where locally-weighted ridge regression (LWRR) on a hybrid visual--semantic manifold aligns concept scores to human ratings.
-An end-to-end optimization loop unifies these stages by automatically selecting the dimension set that maximises calibrated accuracy via temperature-scheduled trials with elite seeding (convergence probability $\geq 1{-}(1{-}p^{*})^{T}$).

-\textbf{Urban perception as testbed.} As a concrete testbed, this framework is instantiated as \textbf{UrbanAlign} and evaluated on Place Pulse~2.0~\citep{salesses2013collaborative}, a large-scale pairwise comparison dataset covering six urban perception categories.
-UrbanAlign substantially outperforms both supervised baselines and zero-shot VLM scoring, with full dimension-level interpretability and zero model-weight modification.
+This principle is operationalised as a pipeline that keeps the VLM entirely frozen, with three tightly coupled stages (\cref{fig:framework}): \textbf{(i)}~\emph{concept mining}, where interpretable evaluation dimensions are discovered by the VLM from consensus exemplars; \textbf{(ii)}~\emph{structured scoring}, where an Observer--Debater--Judge multi-agent chain extracts robust continuous concept scores from the frozen VLM; \textbf{(iii)}~\emph{geometric calibration}, where locally-weighted ridge regression (LWRR)~\citep{cleveland1979robust} on a hybrid visual--semantic manifold aligns concept scores to human ratings.
+An end-to-end optimization loop unifies these stages, automatically selecting the dimension set that maximises calibrated accuracy via temperature-scheduled trials.
+We instantiate this framework as \textbf{UrbanAlign} on Place Pulse~2.0~\citep{salesses2013collaborative}, a large-scale pairwise comparison dataset covering six categories of urban perception, where subjective judgements~\citep{wilson1982broken,jacobs1961death} defy the feature-to-label mappings of existing approaches~\citep{dubey2016deep,naik2014streetscore}.
+UrbanAlign substantially outperforms both supervised baselines and zero-shot VLM scoring across all six categories, with full dimension-level interpretability and zero model-weight modification, demonstrating that a frozen VLM already contains sufficient perceptual knowledge for human-aligned urban assessment.